 Shirley will share lessons that she learnt along the way including dealing with imposter syndrome, transitioning careers and moving sectors and countries, the importance of prioritisation, why we all have to make choices along the way, and the struggles of coming back from a 10 year career break.

-Shirley weaves a captivating and inspiring story of her career and links her journey to key lessons that we can all apply to our own career journeys and that are easily relatable.
-This talk will stay with listeners for a long time after.
+Shirley weaves a captivating and inspiring story of her career and links her journey to key lessons that we can all apply to our own career journeys that are easily relatable.
+This talk will stay with listeners for a long time.

 Who is this for?